 - Have liquid ingredients at 80º F and all other ingredients at room temperature.
 Place ingredients in pan in the order specified in your owner’s manual.
 Select dough/manual cycle.
 Currents can be added 5 minutes before the end of the last kneading.
 Do not use the delay timer.
 Take dough out after kneading cycle is complete.
 Follow Shaping, Rising and Baking directions below.
 TIP: Check dough consistency after 5 minutes of kneading.
 The dough should be in a soft, tacky ball.
 If it is dry and stiff, add water, ½ to 1 TBSP at a time.
 If it is too wet and sticky, add 1 TBSP of flour at a time.
 See our Bread Machine section for more helpful tips and information.

 - Combine yeast, 1 cup flour, and other dry ingredients, except currants.
 Combine water and milk; heat to 120º to 130º F.

 - Hand-Held Mixer Method

 - Combine dry mixture, liquid ingredients, and butter in mixing bowl on low speed.
 Beat 2 to 3 minutes on medium speed.
 Add egg; beat 1 minute.
-By hand, stir in enough remaining flour to make a firm dough.
+By hand, stir in currants and enough remaining flour to make a firm dough.
 Knead on floured surface 5 to 7 minutes or until smooth and elastic.
 Add additional flour if necessary.
 Place dough in lightly oiled bowl and turn to grease top.
 Cover; let rise until dough tests ripe.